 The SFCS discipline policy was created because we value respect, fairness, tolerance, communication, and teaching self-respect and responsibility, and life skills.
 We will strive to help students become aware of the reasons behind the rules and logical consequences.
+Information about the discipline policy as it applies to specific situations are below.
+The Discipline Policy works together with the Bullying and Technology policies to outline the expected behaviors.

-WEAPONS POLICY
+WEAPONS